pvdrz/pijama_legacy/README.md

 extensions (fix-point operator, conditionals, bit-based integer arithmetic, etc) and this representation is executed in an stateless manner.
-Right now there is no garbage collection and evaluation is far from efficient, there is a lot of duplicated values.
+Right now there is no garbage collection and evaluation is far from efficient, there is a lot of duplicated values as we are doing call-by-name evaluation.
 If you happen to find a memory leak, let me know.

 ## Next steps

 These are some of the features I'd like to implement in the future:

-- Decent error messages: Errors right now are completely useless.
-They tell you something is wrong but not where or why.

 - Algebraic data types: Having something like records and enumerations would allow to write a lot of data structures and make the language easier to use.